Showing posts sorted by relevance for query overscan. Sort by date Show all posts

 Plink Plonk Sounds?

 Sound effects are good - when you hear them.
 Perhaps that's the norm in these types of games, but I found the stadiums eerily lacking in atmosphere and ambience.
-It's annoyingly silent for most of the game.
 Okay, there are kicking effects and the odd Ref whistle blow but it's pretty lame and a lot more was needed.
 Like the roar of the crowd being heard frequently.
 Perhaps I'm wrong but hearing the fans in the background feels like the weakest part of the entire game.

-Thankfully, the music is excellent with cheesy MOD music throughout the various menus.
+Thankfully, the music is excellent with cheesy MOD tunes throughout the menus.
 It's tacky but in stereo with the tracker routines developed by a familiar name from the Atari ST demoscene - GRIFF.
 How cool is that?!!

 The front cover was... different... and the back of the box isn't much better ;-)